evelynharthbrooke/Taliyah/README.md

 > A bot for Discord writen in TypeScript

-Welcome to the offiical GitHub/GitLab repository for Ellie, a bot for Discord written using TypeScript and Node.js.
-This is my first full blown attempt at creating a proper Discord bot, and if any issues occur, please file them on either GitLab or GitHub and I will make sure that I take a look at them as soon as I can.
+Welcome to the offiical repository for Ellie, a bot for Discord written using TypeScript and Node.js.
+This is my first my first attempt at creating a proper Discord bot, and if any issues occur, please file them on either GitLab or GitHub and I will make sure that I take a look at them as soon as I can.

 Ellie uses the [Discord.js](https://github.com/discordjs/discord.js) library for basic interaction with the Discord API, as well as the fantastic and well-made Discord Akairo library, for easy integration of commands, listeners and